Chinese legitimacy issue: ROC

-During the Dang Guo period from 1948 to 1991, the ROC considered the PRC, and its ruling Chinese Communist Party, to be rebels.
+During the Dang Guo (party-state) period from 1948 to 1991, the ROC considered the PRC, and its ruling Chinese Communist Party, to be rebels.

 Today, the ROC typically sees itself as representing only Taiwan.
 In a more practical approach to diplomacy, it typically calls itself the "Republic of China" officially or "Taiwan" unofficially instead of "China".

 International community

-The PRC dictates that any nation which wishes to form diplomatic relations with the PRC must follow its One china principle.
+The PRC dictates that any nation which wishes to form diplomatic relations with the PRC must follow its One China principle.
 This effectively means that any state must choose to recognize either the PRC or ROC, but not both at the same time.

-Besides the around a dozen states that recognizes the ROC, all the other states in the world recognizes the PRC and so, at least partially, adheres to its One China principle.
+Besides the around a dozen states that recognize the ROC, all the other states in the world recognize the PRC and so, at least partially, adhere to its One China principle.
 On the political status of Taiwan, many states conduct a strategically ambiguous foreign policy.
 For example, Canada states that it "takes note of" the PRC's position, instead of using more direct words such as "recognizes".